Designing a great API

 We were a small team and I had many conversations with another developer tasked with building a payroll using the API I would provide.
 Some methods here, classes there, the odd helper function and I had an API and then we had a mini payroll running.

-Then he showed me the code he had written and that smug grin dropped off my face.
+Then they showed me the code they had written and that smug grin dropped off my face.
 It was awful.

 Perhaps this other developer wasn’t as great as I’d thought?
-Looking at the code though made me realize he had done the best anyone could with a terrible API.
-I’d exposed parts of this core payroll engine with hooks when it needed a decision.
-Its job was to run the payroll – a very complex task that involved storage, translation, time periods, users and companies.
+Looking at the code made me realize they had done the best anyone could with a terrible API.
+I’d exposed parts of the core payroll engine with hooks when it needed a decision.
+Its job was to run the payroll — a very complex task that involved storage, translation, time periods, users and companies.
 That complexity and context had leaked out.

 If you want others to have a good experience with your product you have to put yourself in their shoes.
 Whether it’s a UI or an API makes no difference.